gliese1337/Railyard/README.md

 -----
 JavaScript: `const { Railyard } = require('railyard');`

-TypeScript: `import { Railyard, AstNode, Token, OpInfo, InfixInfo, FnInfo } from 'railyard';`
+TypeScript: `import { Railyard, OpNode, ValNode, ResultNode, AstNode, ValToken, OpToken, Token, InfixInfo, FnInfo, OpInfo } from 'railyard';`

 Several parser operations return an `OpInfo` data structure, with info about an instance of an operator in the context of an expression.
 This is a discriminated union of `InfixInfo` and `FnInfo` structures, which have the following format: